How to cite IBM SPSS Statistics or earlier versions of SPSS

 IBM Corp.
 Released 2010.
 IBM SPSS Statistics for Windows, Version 19.0.
 Armonk, NY: IBM Corp.

 IBM Corp.
 Released 2011.
 IBM SPSS Statistics for Windows, Version 20.0.
 Armonk, NY: IBM Corp.

 IBM Corp.
 Released 2012.
 IBM SPSS Statistics for Windows, Version 21.0.
 Armonk, NY: IBM Corp.

 IBM Corp.
 Released 2013.
 IBM SPSS Statistics for Windows, Version 22.0.
 Armonk, NY: IBM Corp.

-For platforms other than Windows, simply substitute the name of the operating system, e.g., IBM SPSS Statistics for Macintosh, Version 22.0.
+For platforms other than Windows, substitute the name of the operating system.
+For example: IBM SPSS Statistics for Macintosh, Version 22.0.

-If you include any information from the software that may involve issues of copyright, you should contact IBM via https://www-01.ibm.com/contact/submissions/extsub.nsf/Copyright in order to obtain required permissions.
+If you include any information from the software that might involve issues of copyright, contact IBM here to obtain required permissions.